-The item was removed from the agenda prior to the meeting at the request of the applicant.
+Item removed from February 4, 2020 Committee of the Whole agenda at the request of the applicant.

 1110 Proposed New Cannabis Retail Store at 11939 240 Street

 Staff report dated February 4, 2020 recommending that the application for a non-medical cannabis retail store by Springs Retail Holdings Ltd., located at 11939 240 Street, Maple Ridge, be supported based on the information contained in the staff report dated February 4, 2020.